-Discounting of the Assets in an FLP
+Discounting of the Assets in an FLLC

 The entire concept of using an FLP for estate planning revolves around discounting of the FLP interest.
-Depending on the law firm, CPA firm, and valuation firm involved, assets can be discounted upwards up to 40% of their normal market value.
-(Except when using a "freeze" partnership which can obtain upwards of a 90% discounts.
-See page 163 for an explanation of a freeze partnership).
+Depending on the law firm, CPA firm, and valuation firm involved, assets can be discounted upwards up to 40% of their normal market value; except when using a "Freeze" Partnership which can obtain upwards of a 90% discount.
+For information on "Freeze" Partnerships, please contact me at info@thwpi.org.

 There are two basic discounts available to FLPs.
 The first discount comes from the fact that the interest in the partnership is no longer marketable in the open market due to the fact that the children's interest in the partnership has restrictions on to whom the interest in the partnership can be sold, (i.e., the interest in the partnership can only be sold to another family member).
-The second discount comes from the fact that the interest held by the children is considered a "minority interest" in that the To receive a printable version of this PDF, please contact our firm.

-children have no voting rights (a non-controlling interest).
+The second discount comes from the fact that the interest held by the children is considered a "minority interest" in that the children have no voting rights- a non-controlling interest.
 Taking the two discounted issues into account, a total discounted value is given to the interest in the partnership.